OPMDG/opm-doc/probes/check_pgactivity.rst

  No perfdata is returned.

- This service ignore critical and warning arguments.
+ This service ignores critical and warning arguments.

+ Required privileges: unprivileged role.